Go for the Green!

 • Limit food waste contamination

-Join us at upcoming events to win participation points and win prizes!
+Join us at events to win participation points and win prizes!

 Kick-off Go for the Green with Plant it Forward!
 Bring your own up-cycled container—tin cans, yogurt tubs, glass jars, or anything creative—and pot a plant for your space.